Yashsvi1/HR-Data-Analysis/README.md

 ---

-Thank you for exploring the HR Data Analysis project.
+Thank you for exploring the Attrition Analyzer project.
 We hope you find the insights valuable and the visualizations helpful for making informed HR decisions.